Paul Wever: Reichsmarine

 Wever remained aboard Meteor until December 1918.
 From 3 June 1920 to 31 March 1922, he was then used as a flag lieutenant on the staff of the commander of the Baltic Sea forces.
 In this service, he was promoted to lieutenant commander on 1 September 1922.
 He then served until 22 December 1923 as a torpedo officer on the light cruiser Thetis and was then until 5 October 1927 adjutant at the Torpedo and mine Inspectorate in Kiel.
 This was followed by the Admiralstabsbildung until 23 March 1929.
 Subsequently, Wever was briefly put at the disposal of the chief of the Marinestation der Ostsee (Baltic Sea Naval Station).
 From 17 April 1929, he then served as a navigational officer on the light cruiser Königsberg and was promoted in this position on 1 October 1930 to Korvettenkapitän.
 On 28 October 1930, Wever then became head of the naval division of the Marines and then from 17 January 1933 Naval attaché at the German embassies in Paris and Madrid.
+After only six months, after the victory of the Republicans (Spain), the Spanish King Alfonso XIII (1886–1941) went into exile, he had to leave the country again.
+On all three missions, he was once again the first naval attaché on site since 1920 and had to establish the appropriate working conditions and working contacts for the respective office of the naval attaché in the individual countries in a very short time.
+In France and Portugal, there were very strong concerns and uncertainties in 1933 on how to deal politically with the rise of Nazism in Germany.
+Only in Spain did the ruling circles around General Francisco Franco see the new system of rule in Germany as a possible ally in the future redivision of Europe through military cooperation with Germany in the dismantling of the Spanish Republic from 1936 onwards.

 On 1 January 1936, the promotion to the frigate captain.
 Then Wever served as First Officer on the heavy cruiser Admiral Graf Spee and was appointed at this time on 1 April 1937 Captain at sea.
 From 31 May 1937, he then served as director of the Inspectorate of the torpedo and mining between 19 July and 17 August 1937 also deputy inspector of the Inspectorate of Education.